What is a Data Pipeline?

 The data pipeline encompasses the complete journey of data inside a company.
 The four key actions that happen to data as it goes through the pipeline are:

 - Collect or extract raw datasets.
 Datasets are collections of data and can be pulled from any number of sources.
 The data comes in wide-ranging formats, from database tables, file names, topics (Kafka), queues (JMS), to file paths (HDFS).
 At this stage, there is no structure or classification of the data; it is truly a data dump, and no sense can be made from it in this form.

 - Govern data.
-Once the data is collected, enterprises need to set up a discipline to organize data at scale, and this discipline is called data governance.
-It starts with linking the raw data to its business context so that it becomes meaningful, then taking control of its data quality and security, and fully organizing it for mass consumption.
+Once the data is collected, enterprises need to set up a discipline to organise data at scale, and this discipline is called data governance.
+It starts with linking the raw data to its business context so that it becomes meaningful, then taking control of its data quality and security, and fully organising it for mass consumption.

 - Transform data.
 Data transformation cleanses and changes the datasets to the correct reporting formats.
 Unnecessary or invalid data should be eliminated, and remaining data is enriched in accordance with a series of rules and regulations determined by your business’ needs for the data.
 The standards that ensure data quality and accessibility during this stage should include:

-- Standardization: Defining what data is meaningful and how it will be formatted and stored.
+- Standardisation: Defining what data is meaningful and how it will be formatted and stored.

 - Deduplication: Reporting duplication to data stewards; excluding and/or discarding redundant data.

 - Verification: Running automated checks to compare similar information like transaction times and access records.
 Verification tasks further prune unusable data and can red-flag anomalies in your systems, applications, or data.

 - Sorting: Maximising efficiency by grouping and storing items like raw data, audio, multimedia, and other objects in categories.
 Transformation rules will determine how each data piece is classified and where it will go next.
 These transformation steps pare down what was once a mass of unusable material into qualified data.